Power Punch II

-Storyline
+Power Punch II is a boxing video game developed by Beam Software for the Nintendo Entertainment System (NES) and originally released in North America in June 1992.
+The game puts the player in the role of Mark Tyler, an undefeated heavyweight champion on Earth who is invited by an outer space boxing federation to fight the toughest challengers in the universe.
+Gameplay consists of the player battling each computer-controlled opponent in up to three one-minute rounds and a scoring system based on the player's performance.
+Training sessions between opponents allow the player to improve stats prior to an upcoming bout.

+Power Punch II was initially developed as a Mike Tyson game called Mike Tyson's Intergalactic Power Punch.
+Prototypes were shown at the CES (Trade Show) in 1991, however after Tyson got arrested in 1991, Beam Software quickly removed all mentions of Tyson and renamed the game to Power Punch II and released in June of 1992.
+There is a popular rumour that Power Punch II was developed to be a sequel to Punch-Out!! before Nintendo rejected it, however this information is false.
+The rights to the game were later acquired by Piko Interactive who published the game on Microsoft Windows via Steam.
+Critical reception for Power Punch II has been negative to average with complaints mostly directed at its graphics, gameplay, and play control.
+Beam Software would use Power Punch IIs engine again with George Foreman's KO Boxing on multiple systems the same year.

+Plot

 Mark "Tough Guy" Tyler is the undefeated heavyweight champion of the world, with an Olympic gold medal and a 33-0 (30 KO) record to his claim.
 After knocking out another opponent with ease, Tyler and his manager taunt the world by saying that nobody can stop him.
 However, the broadcast is picked up far from Earth in the outer reaches of the universe by an alien boxing promoter for the Intergalactic Boxing Federation (IGBF).
 The promoter decides to accept Tyler's challenge that he can beat "anybody".
 Thus Tyler is brought into the throes of the universe to compete against the best fighters in the universe and defend his earthly title.

 Gameplay

 The game includes a scoring system based on punch percentages as well as knockdowns.
 Rounds are only one minute long.

-Development

-Originally, the game was to feature real life heavyweight boxer Mike Tyson as its protagonist and was titled Mike Tyson's Intergalactic Power Punch.
-A prototype featuring Mike Tyson was leaked in 2009.
-However, Beam Software changed the protagonist's name, possibly due to Tyson's mounting legal troubles.
-There are no previous titles in the series, leading to some confusion over the title appearing as a sequel.